sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/resize.rst

     **SincLin2Resize**

-    SincLin2Resize is a workaround supplement to SincResize.
-It is designed to be "not-worse" in full-strike sinc taps count.
+    ``SincLin2Resize`` is a workaround supplement to ``SincResize``.

-    Recommended to set SincLin2(taps) to two times larger than SincResize(taps).
+    It provides at least ``taps/2`` full-strike sinc taps (lobes ?) count before beginning of linear weighting to zero at the end of the kernel.
+Recommended to set SincLin2(taps) to two times larger in comparison with previously used SincResize(taps) in old projects.
+While performance of the resampler will degrade proportionally to taps value used".
+Taps param controls the balance between performance and quality and ringing length (if present).

     Effects: